autowarefoundation/autoware.universe/vehicle/accel_brake_map_calibrator/accel_brake_map_calibrator/README.md

 ### Constant accel/brake command test

-These scripts are useful to test for accel brake map calibration with constant commands.
+These scripts are useful to test for accel brake map calibration.
+These generate an `ActuationCmd` with a constant accel/brake value given interactively by a user through CLI.

 - accel_tester.py
 - brake_tester.py